larsjuhljensen/JensenLab/_pages/training_stringapp.md

 Additional viruses or hosts can be added to the network by iterating on this procedure, but this will only add proteins that interact with the proteins that are already in the network.
 This will work fine when adding new hosts, since all virus proteins are already in the network.
 However to add new viruses, we recommend merging the expanded networks for each virus.

-### 4.3 Include specific host proteins
+### 4.3 Add specific host proteins

 If a specific host protein is desired, it can also be included in the network from the **Apps → STRING → Query for additional nodes** menu option.
 In this example, p53 is not one of the proteins that was included in the network in the previous step, however it is known that the HPV E6 protein mediates ubiquitination of p53.
 To include this protein, choose "Homo sapiens" for the species (you may have to scroll up in the list), and enter "tp53" into the text area box in the dialog, then click **Import**.

 _Which HPV proteins does p53 interact with?_